 We offer a wide range of options for donors considering establishing a fund, from ways you can give right now to ways you can give later.

-Presently the Community Foundation manages 46 committee advised and donor advised funds.
+Presently the Community Foundation over 50 committee advised and donor advised funds.
 These funds provide philanthropic vehicles for families and groups to distribute grants and gifts to charities they care about.
 In several instances these funds were established as alternatives to or successors to private foundations.

 - Establishing an Advised Fund at the Community Foundation offers many benefits that include:

 - maintaining your role in choosing the recipients of your grants and scholarships